-A WARNING: The log set becomes very hot when running.
+WARNING: Fireplace becomes very hot when running.
 Keep children and adults away from hot surfaces to avoid burns or clothing ignition.
 Fireplace will remain hot for a time after shutdown.
 Allow surfaces to cool before touching.

 WARNING: Carefully supervise young children when they are in the room with the heater.